We’re the Atkinson Foundation — a Canadian charitable foundation that has been fighting the good fight for more than 75 years.

 If this fight is yours too, let us know.
 Sign up to show your support and to connect with us.

-This is Atkinson’s brand new platform for podcasts and live events about decent work by and for millennials.
+This is Atkinson’s podcast about decent work by and for millennials.
 We’re talking about the gig economy, democracy, side hustles, unions, technology, activism, innovation, power and much more here.

 Atkinson Field Notes are your best source of information about what we’re up to and what’s on our minds.
-This is a recent post from Atkinson’s Executive Director Colette Murphy.
+Check out Executive Director Colette Murphy’s most recent post .

 The Atkinson Decent Work Fund is a grants program that takes aim at growing income and wealth inequality.
 We’re always open to opportunities to help build the decent work movement.
 Share your idea with Atkinson’s Director of Social Investment Jenn Miller.